Sfax Offshore Exploration Permit and Ras El Besh Concession

 The Permit is operated by Panoro Tunisia Exploration AS and Panoro’s current interest in the license is 52.5%(1).
-There are three oil discoveries on the permit, Salloum, Ras El Besh, and Jawahra, with gross recoverable oil estimated by the former operator of 20 million barrels.
+There are three oil discoveries on the permit, Salloum, Ras El Besh, and Jawahra, with gross recoverable oil estimated by the former operator of 20 MMbbls.

-In addition to these discoveries there is considerable exploration potential in the Permit, and the previous operator’s P50 unrisked gross estimate was 250 million barrels.
+In addition to these discoveries there is considerable exploration potential in the Permit, and the previous operator’s P50 unrisked gross estimate was 250 MMbbls.

 The TPS Assets comprise five oil field concessions in the region of the city of Sfax, onshore and shallow water offshore Tunisia.
 The concessions are Cercina, Cercina Sud, Rhemoura, El Ain/Gremda and El Hajeb/Guebiba.

-The oil fields were discovered in the 1980’s and early 1990’s and have produced a total of around 54 million barrels of oil to date.
-The current production is stable at around 4,000 barrels of oil per day.
+The oil fields were discovered in the 1980’s and early 1990’s and have produced over 54 million barrels of oil to date.
+The current production is stable at rates in excess of 4,000 barrels of oil per day.
 Approximately 50 wells have been drilled in the TPS fields to date, whilst some of these wells have been abandoned, 14 remain on production with 5 wells currently shut-in awaiting workovers or reactivation.
 Two wells are used for disposal of produced water.
 Production facilities consist of the various wellhead installations, connected via intra-field pipelines to processing, storage and transportation systems.
 Crude is transported to a storage and export terminal about 70 km south of the Assets at La Skhira.

 (1) About Panoro’s Operations in Tunisia